-The Statistical Inference and Biological Modeling lab @IIGM, headed by Andrea Pagnani, is seeking a highly motivated early-stage researcher with a strong background in mammalian cell culture, metabolic gene modification, cancer metabolism, and large-scale metabolic modeling.
+The Statistical Inference and Biological Modeling lab @IIGM, headed by Andrea Pagnani, is seeking a highly motivated early-stage researcher with a strong background in mathematics/physics.
 The Italian Institute for Genomic Medicine (IIGM, www.iigm.it), is located at the FPO IRCCS Candiolo Cancer Institute, (Turin), Italy (www.research.fpoircc.it).
 The main goal of IIGM is to foster and develop excellence in translational medicine, immunology, genomic research, and education, with a strong focus on cancer.
 The institute provides high-level scientific education and access to state-of-the-art research facilities.

 The core activity of the Statistical Inference and Computational Biology unit is the development of statistical mechanics-inspired computational techniques for the analysis of experimental datasets and in particular for inference problems in complex biological systems.

-We encourage applications from talented scientists interested in gaining experience in a growing multidisciplinary and dynamic research environment that integrates expertise in hard sciences such as Physics and Mathematics, and computational biology in the context of large-scale inference from biological sequence data.
+We encourage applications from talented scientists, who are interested in gaining experience in a growing multidisciplinary and dynamic research environment that integrates expertise in hard sciences such as Physics and Mathematics, and computational biology in the context of large-scale inference from biological sequence data.

-The candidate will learn how to combine various advanced statistical methods and tools specifically tailored to the problem of analyzing large datasets of multiple sequence alignment data of coding sequences with the final goal of producing a statistical model of the underlying data set with generative characteristics.
+The candidate will learn how to combine a variety of advanced statistical methods and tools specifically tailored to the problem of analyzing large datasets of multiple sequence alignment data of coding sequences with the final goal to produce a statistical model of the underlying data set with generative characteristics.

 • Good communication skills and self-motivation;